Accidents can happen at any time. Sometimes, they are inevitable. But often, there are steps you can take to reduce the risk of injuries.

 2. Training

-Ensure that all members of staff have the relevant training to do their day to day job safely and effectively.
+Ensure that all members of staff have the relevant training to do their day-to-day job safely and effectively.
 Provide appropriate training and make sure certificates are up to date.

 As an employer, it is your duty to ensure that the workplace is a safe environment.
 Examples of essential training may include lifting and handling for warehouse operatives, for example.